nathakits/spottie-figma-plugin/README.md

 ## Usage
 In Figma select main menu -> Plugins -> Spottie

-- Browse or search for artists and tracks covers
+- Browse or search for album, artist and track covers
 - Click on the image to insert
 - Long press on an image to multi-select images
 - If an object is selected on the canvas, the insert will replace the object's fill